HL7Austria/HL7-AT-Reference-IG/input/pagecontent/framework-downloads.md

 - [JSON](definitions.json.zip)
 - [TTL](definitions.ttl.zip)

 These files should be the first choice whenever generating any implementation artifacts since they contain all of the rules about what makes these profiles valid.
-Implementers will still need to be familiar with the content of the specification and profiles that apply in order to make a conformant implementation.
+Implementers will still need to be familiar with the content of the framework and profiles that apply in order to make a conformant implementation.
 See the overview on [validating FHIR profiles and resources]({{ site.data.fhir.path }}validation.html).

 <h3 class="no-number">Examples</h3>